 Senior Fellow and Director of the Women and Foreign Policy Program

 Former advisor to U.S. Secretary of State Hillary Rodham Clinton on global women's issues.
-Currently an adjunct professor of women's human rights at Georgetown University.
+Currently a professor of gender and U.S. foreign policy at Georgetown Law School.
 Research focuses on the relationship between women's advancement and prosperity, stability, and security.

 Adjunct Senior Fellow for Law and Foreign Policy